 How do we teach MFL at Red Hall?

 We deliver MFL lessons which are memorable and full of fun, using a range of resources to develop the children’s understanding of French as a foreign language, which in turn, aims to develop their interest in the culture of other nations and communities.
 There has been an amendment of our MFL curriculum in March 2020.
 The expectation in KS1, is that children become familiar with key vocabulary for 7 different topics, so that in KS2, they have basic knowledge of these words and progress can be made at a more rapid pace.
-Non-negotiables have been devised for French, outlining clear objects for each year group.
+A new curriculum overview has been devised for French, outlining clear objectives for each year group.
 Evidence will be gathered through work in books as well as oral conversations the children have with peers and their teacher.
-There is an expectation that children in KS2 are given one piece of French homework per half term.
 We deliver French, using a scheme devised in North Tyneside: Complete Course for Primary French, as well as resources from Language Angels.
-We have an overview of key topics and vocabulary which must be taught each term, from Y1-6.
+We have an overview of key topics and vocabulary which must be taught each term, from Y2-6.
 In KS1, children will learn basic language for topics, which will be developed further as they progress through KS2.
 There are a wide range of resources available for teaching staff to access in order to assist in the delivery of MFL lessons, using a range of visual, audio and kinaesthetic activities to promote good progress from all pupils in this area of the curriculum.
 Opportunities are given regularly for children to apply their knowledge and vocabulary they have been learning through songs, puzzles and short bursts of writing.